google/docsy/userguide/content/en/docs/Adding content/lookandfeel.md

 diagramPadding = 6
 ```

-See the [Mermaid documentation](https://mermaid-js.github.io/mermaid/#/Setup?id=mermaidapi-configuration-defaults) for a list of defaults that can be overriden.
+See the [Mermaid documentation](https://mermaid-js.github.io/mermaid/#/Setup?id=mermaidapi-configuration-defaults) for a list of defaults that can be overridden.

 Settings can also be overridden on a per-diagram basis by making use of the `%%init%%` header at the start of the diagram definition.
 See the [Mermaid theming documentation](https://mermaid-js.github.io/mermaid/#/theming?id=themes-at-the-local-or-current-level).